Consensys/UniversalToken/README.md

 ![dAuriel](images/dAurielLogo.png)

-## What is dAuriel?
+## What is the Dauriel Network?

-dAuriel is an advanced institutional technology platform for issuing and exchanging tokenized financial assets, powered by the Ethereum blockchain.
-The security token implementations used by the platform are shared in this repository. dAuriel is a product created by ConsenSys.
+Dauriel Network is an advanced institutional technology platform for issuing and exchanging tokenized financial assets, powered by the Ethereum blockchain.
+The security token implementations used by the platform are shared in this repository.
+Dauriel Network is a product created by ConsenSys.

 ## Content - Security token implementations (ERC777 and ERC1400), adapted for financial asset tokenization

-This repo contains security token smart contract implementations used by dAuriel:
+This repo contains security token smart contract implementations used by the Dauriel Network:
 #### ERC777 implementation - Advanced token standard for asset transfers

  - Empowerment of operators with the ability to send tokens on behalf of other addresses.